siberianfox/g2wiki/Compiling-G2-on-Windows-10-and-Atmel-Studio-7.md

 * It's advisable to snapshot the VM before installing so you can recover from errors w/o burning through Windows activations.
 You can delete the snapshot later to recover that space.
 * Some VMware voodoo that can be useful
   * https://communities.vmware.com/thread/419693
-  * Enable network sharing in order to mount an OSX drive.
+  * Enable sharing in order to mount an OSX drive.
 See Networks under Control Panel
 * There are some [issues with Windows 10 and VMware 8](Windows-10-VMware-Fusion-8-Issues) that may or may not have been resolved.
 In any case, you need to get VMware tools recognizing the Z: drive or AS7 will not compile - as it cannot use UNC paths.

 #### Disk Space